huytjuh/Hybrid-Time-Series-Modeling/README.md

 ## Introduction

-Time series forecasting is a crucial task in various fields of business and science.
-There are two co-existing approaches to time series forecasting, statistical methods and machine learning methods, and both come with different strengths and limitations.
-Hybrid methods promise to advance time series forecasting by combining the best aspects of statistics and machine learning.
-This blog post gives a deeper understanding of the different approaches to forecasting and seeks to give hints on choosing an appropriate algorithm

-Hybrid methods promise to advance time series forecasting by combining the best of statistical and machine learning methods.

-The fundamental idea is that this combination compensates for the limitations of one approach with the strengths of the other.

-For instance, the effectiveness of statistical methods with limited data availability can counteract the extensive data requirements of machine learning methods.
-Apart from that, the consideration of a priori knowledge can simplify the expected forecasting task and decrease the computational effort.
-Furthermore, hybrid methods can incorporate cross-learning, a capability that many statistical methods lack.
-Finally, hybrid methods provide a solution to the dilemma of the assumption of linearity.
-As real-world time series may be purely linear, purely nonlinear, or often contain a combination of those two patterns, hybrid methods can be effective where traditional approaches reach their limits [2].

-Hybrid methods are more than just ensembles!
-While ensemble methods are a simplistic yet effective combination of forecasts such as averages or weighted averages, hybrid methods follow a different strategy.
-They can be understood as a sophisticated combination of statistical and machine learning methods that interact with each other.

-Research on hybrid methods is not a novelty, as the work began almost twenty years ago.
-The basic concept was first proposed by Zhang, who describes a hybridization of ARIMA and MLP.
-The underlying principle is that the MLP learns the deviation of the ARIMA prediction from the actual value and seeks to adjust it to obtain a more accurate result.
-This methodology is plausible as a time series is composed of a linear and a nonlinear component.
-The ARIMA is fitted to capture the linear component, so consequently, the residuals from the linear model account for the nonlinear relationship.
-The MLP takes the past residuals as input to learn a function that can be used to forecast the deviation of the ARIMA predictions.
-Finally, the hybrid forecast is obtained by adding the predictions of both models [3].
+Hybrid models promise to advance time-series forecasting by combining two co-existing approaches: Econometrics and Machine Learning models, both comes with different strengths and limitations.
+It combines the best aspects of statistics and Machine Learning, where one compensates for the weakness with the strengths of the other.
+That is, the effectiveness of statistical methods with limited data availability can counteract the extensive data requirements of Machine Learning.
+In turn, the consideration of a priori knowledge can simplify the expected forecasting task and decrease the computational effort, allowing hybrid methods to incorporate cross-learning, a capability that many statistical methods lack.
+This methodology is plausible as a time-series is composed of a linear and a nonlinear component.
+The statistical model is fitted to capture the linear component, so consequently, the residuals from the linear model account for the nonlinear relationship.
+The Machine Learning model takes the past residuals as input to learn a function that can be used to forecast the deviation of the linear predictions.
+Therefore, as real-world time-series may be purely linear, purely nonlinear, or often contain a combination of those two patterns, hybridization provide a solution to the dilemma of the assumption of linearity where traditional approaches reach their limits.

 ## Colab Notebook